Do you tow a travel trailer?

 If you have a good tire pressure monitoring system, this can be helpful, but it's still a good idea to manually check.

-(Many tow vehicles come with a TPMS, but many won't even tell you the actual pressures.
+(Many tow vehicles come with a TPMS, but many won't tell you the actual pressures.
 It will only alert if there's low pressure on ANY tire.

 In this case, we suggest getting an aftermarket tire pressure monitoring system.)